-The Company's Prospecting Licences have evolved with time into a package which covers some 12,106.6 km2 (Table 2).
-The majority of the licensed area has been covered by the Phase-1 drilling program.
-The main objective of this phase was to cover the ground on a wide grid to identify the areas of interest for more detailed follow-up work scheduled as Phase-2.
-To date, the Phase-1 drilling program has identified three different mineralisation domains in several parts of the licence area, representing different geological settings each with specific mineralisation styles.
+The Company's Prospecting Licences have evolved with time into a package which covers some 12,106.6 km (Table 2).
+Most of the ground has been covered by the Phase 1 drilling program which will be completed late in the 1st Quarter or early in the 2nd Quarter of 2011.
+The main objective of this phase is to cover the ground on a wide grid to identify the areas of interest for more detailed follow-up work scheduled as Phase 2.
+To date, the drilling has returned mineralised rocks in several parts of the licence area representing a variety of geological settings with different mineralisation styles.

 Table 2.
-Summary of the Company's prospecting permits for metals PL numbers PL's Km2 Commodity Renewal dates mm/dd/yyyy Stage Company PL 118-119/2005 2 1, 194.0 Metals 10/01/2012 2 nd Renewal Gcwihaba PL 051-052/2008 2 869.0 Metals 01/01/2011 1 st Renewal Gcwihaba PL 386-395/2008 10 7, 478.6 Metals 10/01/2011 Pending 1 st Renewal Gcwihaba PL 588,595-597/2009 4 2 ,555.0 Metals 07/01/2012 Initial Grant Gcwihaba Total 18 12, 096.6
+Summary of the Company's prospecting permits for metals PL numbers PL's Km2 Commodity Renewal dates mm/dd/yyyy Stage Company PL 118-119/2005 2 1, 194.0 Metals 10/01/2012 2 nd Renewal Gcwihaba PL 051-052/2008 2 869.0 Metals 01/01/2011 1 st Renewal Gcwihaba PL 386-395/2008 10 7, 478.6 Metals 10/01/2011 Initial Grant Gcwihaba PL 588,595-597/2009 4 2 ,555.0 Metals 07/01/2012 Initial Grant Gcwihaba Total 18 12, 096.6

 The Company's exploration work had initially indicated that the sulphide-rich Matchless Amphibolite Belt ('MAB') traverse the Company's southern licences in northwest Botswana in an area where the Damara Belt connects with the Lufilian Arc.
-Recent petrology, geochemistry and geochronology work by AEON's (Africa Earth Observatory Network) research group located at the University of Cape Town, South Africa highlights the presence in Ngamiland of Archaean granite-gneisses (ca. 2550 Ma).
+Recent petrology, geochemistry and geochronology work by AEON's (Africa Earth Observatory Network) research group located at the University of Cape Town, South Africa highlights the presence in Ngamiland of Archean granite-gneisses (ca. 2550 Ma).
+This is the first time Archean-Paleoproterozoic basement rocks have been discovered in northwest Botswana.
 Paleoproterozoic granites (ca. 2000 Ma), which have been tectonically interlayered with Pan-African meta-sediments (including graphitic schist, carbonates, diamictites and meta-basites ca. 540 Ma), have also been dated.
-These tectonic contacts, which are mainly major trust zones, and graphitic schists are mineralized and have been targeted for further work.
-The two billion year old granites can be correlated either with the nearby Quangwadum and Okwa Complex in Botswana, suggesting the possibility of a large cryptic mineralized mafic intrusion in the region, or with the Kibaran granitic basement (ca. 2050 Ma) to the Katangan Supergroup beneath the Lufilian Arc in the DRC.
-The Pan African meta-basites in Ngamiland yield an age of ca. 535 Ma.
-This is younger than the meta-basalts of MAB and Katanga (ca 765 Ma), but similar to the age of peak metamorphism and deformation in the MAB and Lufilian Arc (ca. 530 Ma).
-This difference can be accounted for through the higher degrees of Pan African deformation and metamorphism found in Ngamiland (e.g. the new age is a tectonically reset age rather than a magmatic age) and/or that the meta-basalts of Ngamiland represent subducted basaltic MAB-like oceanic crust that has been recycled as island-arc basalts.
+These tectonic contacts and graphitic schists are mineralized and have been targeted for further work.
+The 2 billion year old granites can be correlated either with the nearby Quangwadum and Okwa Complex in Botswana and the granites of the Bushveld intrusion in South Africa, suggesting the possibility of a large cryptic mineralized mafic intrusion in the region, or with the Kibaran granitic basement (ca. 2050 Ma) to the Katangan Supergroup beneath the Lufilian Arc in the DRC.
+The Pan African meta-basites in Nagamiland yield an age of ca. 535 Ma.
+This is younger than the metabasalts of MAB and Katanga (ca 765 Ma), but similar to the age of peak metamorphism and deformation in the MAB and Lufilian Arc (ca. 530 Ma).
+This difference can be accounted for through the higher degrees of Pan African deformation and metamorphism found in Ngamiland (e.g. the new age is a tectonically reset age rather than a magmatic age) and/or that the metabasalts of Ngamiland represent subducted basaltic MAB-like oceanic crust that has been recycled as island-arc basalts.
+Either way, the new dates strengthen the previous suggestions by Tsodilo of a correlation between the mineralized Pan African rocks and basement in Ngamiland with those in the Central African Copper Belt, and those in the MAB.
+Work with AEON is on-going to refine the geological models.